National Pollutant Discharge Elimination System (NPDES)

 - Statewide General NPDES Permit for Discharges from Drinking Water Systems

-- Final Resolution granting categorical SIP and Ocean Plan exceptions to water purveyors
+- Resolution Granting SIP and Ocean Plan Exceptions to Water Purveyors

 For Fee information please check this Fee Schedule link and see the section related to community water systems that are regulated by a general NPDES permit.